jamalvarez/react-test-todo-app/Readme.md

 ## How to run the app

-To build the app, run
+To build the app, first install everything with **npm install** and then run
 >**npm run build**

 in the terminal